Crystalwarrior/KFO-Server/README.md

     - If the target was subject to a handicap shorter than the server's automatic sneak handicap length, they will be imposed this handicap.
 * **st** "message"
     - Sends a message to all active staff members.
+* **status_set_other** "ID/char name/edited-to character/showname/OOC name" "status"
+    - Sets the player status of another user, or clears it if not given a status.
 * **toggle_allpasses**
 	- Changes your ability to receive autopass notifications from players that do not have autopass on.
 By default it is off.
 * **toggle_allrolls**